GSA/ficam-playbooks/_playbooks/pivi_for_issuers.md

 1. technically interoperable with federal government PIV infrastructure, and
 2. issued in a manner that allows federal government-relying parties to trust the credentials.

+PIV-Interoperable (PIV-I) was created to meet this need.
 PIV-I shares the same technical standard as the PIV credential standard, Federal Information Processing Standards (FIPS) 201.
 Prior guidance neglected to address the issuance of these PIV-I credentials by federal agencies, requiring additional guidance for all issuers.
-All individuals who are issued PIV credentials are <strong>required</strong> to have common, minimum personnel vetting assurance as specified in Federal Information Processing Standard 201.
+The main difference between PIV and PIV-I are PIV credentials are <strong>required</strong> to have common, minimum personnel vetting assurance as specified in Federal Information Processing Standard 201.
 Individuals with PIV-I credentials assert <strong>no personnel vetting assurance</strong> in a baseline, standardized manner.
 PIV-I credentials may be appropriate for situations where an agency has determined that a PIV credential is not warranted, but the individual requires access.
 Such situations may include, but are not limited to:

 * Temporary/seasonal employees, visiting scientists and guest researchers, or contractor personnel requiring access for less than six (6) months;
 * Non-U.S. nationals with insufficient residency in the U.S. to satisfactorily conduct the background investigation; and